dg1223/TravellingSalesmanProblem_GeneticAlgorithm/README.md

 # TravellingSalesman_GAsolution
-Solution to different TSP problems using Python's DEAP library (PyPI)
+Solution to the eli51 TSP problem using Python's DEAP library (PyPI package)